Code-Institute-Submissions/alexzanotti-milestone.project.4/README.md

 - For each category, administrators can see its name and description, and buttons for editing and deleting the category.
 - Similar details are provided for plans, along with an accordion feature to view more information about a plan.
 - The comments table displays the content of each comment, the plan it's associated with, and the author.
 Administrators can also edit and delete comments.
-- At the start of each section, there's a "Add" button for adding new categories, plans, and comments.
+- At the start of each section, there's a "Add" button for adding new categories and plans.
-- There's also a jjquery script included at the end of the page that makes table rows clickable, taking the administrator to the appropriate edit page when clicked.
+- There's also a jquery script included at the end of the page that makes table rows clickable, taking the administrator to the appropriate edit page when clicked.

 ## My Plans

-- The {% load static %} tag loads the static template tags which are a collection of template tags for serving static files.
 - {% block title %}My Plans{% endblock %} specifies the title of the page as "My Plans".
 - {% block image %}My Plans{% endblock %} sets the title in the image header
 - {% block profile %}active{% endblock %} This block indicates the currently active page in the navigation bar.